-I am a corpus linguist, teaching at the Department of English, National Taiwan Normal University, Taiwan.
-I am a full-time faculty member in the Linguistics track.
+I am a corpus linguist, teaching at the Department of English, National Taiwan Normal University, Taiwan, where I am a full-time faculty member in the Linguistics track.

-Now I don't really work on the so-called traditional linguistics.
-Rather, most of my research revolves around the methodology of quantitative corpus linguistics.
-I am quite interested in the inter-relationship between language, interaction and cognition.
-A long-time question that I've been working on is how repeated or recurrent language use motivates the emergence of systematic linguistic structures, and how this usage-based view of language is connected to the computational modeling of language processing, language acquisition and learning, and the mental representation of the speakers.
+Currently, my work extends beyond traditional linguistics.
+Most of my research focuses on the methodology of quantitative corpus linguistics.
+I am particularly interested in the interrelationship between language, interaction, and cognition.
+A longstanding question that I have been exploring is how repeated or recurrent language use motivates the emergence of systematic linguistic structures.
+Furthermore, I investigate how this usage-based view of language connects to computational modeling of language processing, language acquisition and learning, and the mental representation of speakers.

-And, oh yes, I am a fan of and , the two artificial languages that revolutionize the way we process human languages .
+And, I am a fan of and , the two artificial languages that have revolutionized the way we process human languages .

 Finally, a few things I do if I have extra time: , , , .